Making Quadram Institute science accessible to industry.

 FMT – transforming patients’ lives

-A pilot scheme between the IFR and the Norfolk & Norwich University Hospital to treat patients diagnosed with recurring C-difficile infection using Faecal Microbiota Transplants (FMT) has had a 90% success rate.
+A pilot scheme between Quadram Institute Bioscience and the Norfolk and Norwich University Hospital to treat patients diagnosed with recurring C-difficile infection using Faecal Microbiota Transplants (FMT) has had a 90% success rate.

 Success rate: 90%